pytroll/trollflow2/doc/source/index.rst

  - ``productname``, ``areaname`` are the names to use for product and area in the filename.
 If not provided, they default to the actual product and area names.
+ - Each ``format`` in the ``formats`` section can have an ``info`` item to store information that will be strictly kept in the product list (ie not saved to file, not published).
+This can be useful for example for storing information about which customer is receiving this file in the end.

 Example
 *******